-- Read the quote from the saint at the beginning of the chapter and the Scripture passage in the text: Philippians 4:8.
-Discuss how they relate to the topic of the lesson. - Prayer Activity - In lesson 26, you prayed the Rosary; this week, you will pray the Sta-tions of the Cross.
+- In lesson 26, you prayed the Rosary; this week, you will pray the Stations of the Cross.
 You first prayed this together in lesson 8.
-Review the Stations with the students, and you may want to use the reflec-tions found in the lesson 8 materials. - If you don't have access to a church, you may want to go out and find a place you can prayerfully meditate on the Stations. - Encourage students to share with their families what they learned.
+Review the Stations with the students, and you may want to use the reflections found in the lesson 8 materials. - If you don't have access to a church, you may want to go out and find a place you can prayerfully meditate on the Stations. - Encourage students to share with their families what they learned this week.